Geometry: Axioms

 Euclid took an abstract approach to geometry in his Elements, one of the most influential books ever written.
 Euclid introduced certain axioms, or postulates, expressing primary or self-evident properties of points, lines, and planes.
 He proceeded to rigorously deduce other properties by mathematical reasoning.
 The characteristic feature of Euclid's approach to geometry was its rigor, and it has come to be known as axiomatic or synthetic geometry.
 At the start of the 19th century, the discovery of non-Euclidean geometries by Nikolai Ivanovich Lobachevsky (1792–1856), János Bolyai (1802–1860), Carl Friedrich Gauss (1777–1855) and others led to a revival of interest in this discipline, and in the 20th century, David Hilbert (1862–1943) employed axiomatic reasoning in an attempt to provide a modern foundation of geometry.

-Objects
+Spaces and subspaces

 Points

 Points are generally considered fundamental objects for building geometry.
 They may be defined by the properties that they must have, as in Euclid's definition as "that which has no part", or in synthetic geometry.
 In modern mathematics, they are generally defined as elements of a set called space, which is itself axiomatically defined.

 With these modern definitions, every geometric shape is defined as a set of points; this is not the case in synthetic geometry, where a line is another fundamental object that is not viewed as the set of the points through which it passes.

 However, there are modern geometries in which points are not primitive objects, or even without points.
 One of the oldest such geometries is Whitehead's point-free geometry, formulated by Alfred North Whitehead in 1919–1920.